Paul Cattermole: Relationships and family

 Cattermole and future S Club 7 bandmate Hannah Spearritt met as members of the National Youth Music Theatre in 1994.
-At the time, Cattermole was 17 years old and Spearritt was 14.
+At the time, Cattermole was 17 years old and Spearritt was 13.
 They appeared together in Pendragon.
 In May 2001, the friendship between the two developed into a romantic relationship.
 They kept their relationship a secret for the first six months, waiting until November 2001 to make a public announcement.
 Their S Club colleagues were supportive of the relationship.
 Cattermole departed from the group in 2002 but the couple continued to date until early 2006.
 They later rekindled their romance for one final time in 2015; however, they parted ways again after a few months.

 Cattermole lived in Swanage, Dorset, where his family was based.

 Financial issues and bankruptcy

 Cattermole had been declared bankrupt in 2014.
-In January 2018, he auctioned his Brit Award for Best British Breakthrough Act up on eBay, saying "there are bills to pay."
+In January 2018, he auctioned his Brit Award for Best British Breakthrough Act up on eBay, saying "there are bills to pay".
 The bidding eventually closed at £66,100, but the winning bidder failed to pay up.
 Cattermole also listed his 2002 Brit for "Don't Stop Movin" (Best British Single), which hit the same figures, but was ultimately relisted and reportedly sold for £3,000.
-Cattermole said that half of the payments would go towards paying bills, but was still deciding what to do with the other half.
+Cattermole said that half of the payments would go towards paying bills, but he was still deciding what to do with the other half.

-In a February 2018 interview with Loose Women, Cattermole admitted the depth of his financial burden.
-The interview was slammed by viewers, who deemed it humiliating towards Cattermole.
+In a February 2018 interview with Loose Women, Cattermole described the depth of his financial burden.
+The interview was criticised on social media by some viewers, who deemed it humiliating towards Cattermole.

 Death

 On 6 April 2023, Cattermole was found unresponsive at his Dorset home and was pronounced dead later that day.
 He was 46 years old.
-The cause of death was later revealed to be natural causes, specifically heart failure.
+The cause of death was later revealed as cardiac arrhythmia, acute myocardial ischemia and severe coronary artery atheroma and intraplaque haemorrhage.

 Tributes came in from other groups of S Club 7's era, as well as from manager Simon Fuller.

 On 26 July 2023, S Club, now down to five members after Spearitt's departure, released the single "These Are the Days" in memory of Cattermole.
 The accompanying music video, directed by Howard Greenhalgh, included video clips and photographs of Cattermole.